-If a registrar sets name servers for a domain name, the registrar is responsible for ensuring that the name servers function in accordance with Traficom's Regulation.
-Registrars are fully responsible that their subcontractors, third service providers or other personal data processors (for example resellers) fulfil the obligations in relation to Traficom.
+If a registrar sets name servers for the fi-domain name, the registrar is responsible for ensuring that the name servers function according to the Domain Name Regulation.

-The administration of a domain name also means the ability to enter data into the domain name register using the technical systems prescribed by Traficom and the ability to ensure the information security of operations.
+The administration of a fi-domain name also means the ability to enter data in the fi-domain name register using the technical systems prescribed by Traficom and the ability to ensure the information security of its operations.